A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 Because most of us hate to dust, you’ve got to find a way to reduce the amount of dust that ends up in your home.

 Eighty percent of the dust that’s in your home walks in the door on people’s feet.
 Dirt and dust collect on the bottom of shoes, which in turn ends up in your house.

-Asking folks to take their shoes off is one way to combat this problem, but the right door mats placed inside and outside of all entrances to your home will greatly reduce the amount of dust and dirt that ends up inside.
+Asking folks to take their shoes off is one way to combat this problem, but the right door mats placed inside and outside of all entrances to your home will significantly reduce the amount of dust and dirt that ends up inside.

 1. Purchase a professional mat, sometimes referred to as a walk-off mat.
-These mats are the professional mats you see at the entrances of hospitals and supermarkets.
+These rugs are the professional mats you see at the entrances of hospitals and supermarkets.
 They are available at a janitorial supply store.
 They’re called walk-off mats because they give the dirt a chance to be walked off before it gets into your home.
 Walk-off mats are usually nylon or olefin with a rubber or vinyl back for inside the door, and rubber or vinyl-backed synthetic turf for outside on the step.
 They’re available in a variety of colors and sizes.
 To do their job well, both the inside and outside mats should be four strides long.

 These mats might not be the best solution for your home.
 I know for my home, I don’t have four strides available to me, heck I barely have two.
 So instead, I put two smaller rugs at the entrance of my home and request that all shoes come off.